green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/network-proxy.md

 ```

 The `host_ip` needs to be reachable from inside of the container and the proxy needs to be accessible on port 8889.
+Normally you don't neet to set the `host_ip` as we try to detect it.
+If this fails you can set it manually.

 ### Pitfalls